 Services in Windows are one of the most important parts of the operating system.
 Previously, to get the status of a service on Windows, you had to use the services.msc graphical snap-in or the sc.exe command-line tool (for example, sc.exe query wuauserv).
-In this article, we’ll take a look at how to check the status of a service on Windows using PowerShell.

-You can get a list of services on a local or remote computer by using the Get-Service cmdlet.
+You can get a list of installed services, their status, and startup type on a local or remote computer by using the Get-Service PowerShell cmdlet.
 When running Get-Service command without parameters, it returns a list of all services on the local computer.

 To get the complete syntax of the Get-Service cmdlet, run the command:

-SYNTAX Get-Service [[-Name] <string[]>] [-ComputerName <string[]>] [-DependentServices] [-RequiredServices] [-Include <string[]>] [-Exclude <string[]>] [<CommonParameters>]
+get-help Get-Service SYNTAX Get-Service [[-Name] <string[]>] [-ComputerName <string[]>] [-DependentServices] [-RequiredServices] [-Include <string[]>] [-Exclude <string[]>] [<CommonParameters>]

-Use Get-Service to Check Windows Service Status
+Using Get-Service to Check Windows Service Status

 Get-Service